Financial Analyst

 40 / 45

-40. What is the primary role of a robo-advisor in portfolio management?
+40. What is the main objective of portfolio management?

 41 / 45